oasis-tcs/codelist-genericode/README.md

 See the [Actions tab](https://github.com/oasis-tcs/codelist-genericode/actions) for the results of publishing processes and distribution packaging, being careful to note the branch indicated for the desired commit message.
 As branches are merged the commit message is inherited in the merged branch.

 You must be signed in to GitHub in order to download the results from the "Artifacts" section on the action's build result page.
+If not, you will get a "404 Not Found" error for the build result page.

 Each downloaded result is doubly-zipped: the outer zip for GitHub extraction purposes and the inner zip for posting to Kavi and distribution.
 Moreover, the actual content is copied in the distribution in its own third ZIP file for posting.
 The `archive-only-not-in-final-distribution/` subdirectory is not meant for inclusion in the final home in the [OASIS document server](https://docs.oasis-open.org/codelist), only for archive purposes in Kavi.